etrace-io/etrace/CONTRIBUTING.md

 gpg --keyserver hkp://keys.gnupg.net --send-keys YOUR_KEY_ID
 gpg --keyserver hkp://pool.sks-keyservers.net --send-keys YOUR_KEY_ID
 ```

+[GPG Suite](https://gpgtools.org/) is a useful to maintain GPG key on MacOS.
+[Signing commits]() doc on github explained how to sign the commits.

 #### Step two: register an OSSRH account and configure to maven setting